Queen Mary University of London

 The Fulbright Queen Mary University of London Award covers the first year of any Master's or Doctoral* degree programme offered by the university.

 Queen Mary University of London is one of the UK's leading research-focused higher education institutions.
-With around 17,840 students, 4,000 staff and an annual research income of £100m, we are one of the biggest University of London colleges.
+With over 23,000 students from 162 different countries it is one of the biggest and most international of the University of London colleges.

-Queen Mary is one of 24 leading UK universities represented by the Russell Group, that are committed to maintaining the very best research, an outstanding teaching and learning experience, excellent graduate employability, and unrivalled links with business and the public sector.
+Queen Mary is one of 24 leading UK universities represented by the Russell Group, committed to maintaining the very best research, an outstanding teaching and learning experience, excellent graduate employability and unrivalled links with business and the public sector.

 The institution has five campuses in London, with the main campus at Mile End in east London.
 All Queen Mary campuses are well connected to a range of public transport, including the London Underground system.
 To read more about the subjects offered at Doctoral level and how to apply please visit https://www.qmul.ac.uk/postgraduate/research/

 Programmes that are jointly taught with another institution are not eligible for this award.

 *PhD applicants will need to demonstrate how they plan to fund years 2 and 3 before an offer will be made based on the Fulbright Scholarship.

 - Full tuition waiver